linagora/linshare/documentation/EN/administration/configuration-administration.md

 ### Storage mode selection
 - **linshare.documents.storage.mode**
     - `filesystem`: stores documents on file system for local storage (by default)
-    - `swift-keystone`: stores documents into swift without region support (generic) (maximum file size is 5GB).
+    - `swift-keystone`: stores documents into swift without region support (generic).
-    - `openstack-swift`: stores documents into openstack swift with region support(regionId will be mandatory) (maximum file size is 5GB).
+    - `openstack-swift`: stores documents into openstack swift with region support(regionId will be mandatory).
-    - `aws-s3`: stores documents into Amazon S3 (maximum file size is 5GB). (`s3` is possible but not recommended, try only if experiencing issues with `aws-s3`)
+    - `aws-s3`: stores documents into Amazon S3.
+    - `s3` :  stores document through s3 protocols
 - **linshare.documents.storage.providers**: is a list of supported providers, for which we tested and/or provided a specific connector.
 But you can try to add jcloud compatible storage modes to be used by our default implementation.
 Storage mode selected in `linshare.documents.storage.mode` must be available in this property.

 ### Storage parameters